t18d/historicised-grammar/README.md

 - Attic (Holland 1603)
-  - P. Holland, 'An explanation of sundry tearmes somewhat obscure … in favour of the unlearned Reader …', in _The philosophie, commonlie called, the morals written by the learned Philosopher Plutarch of Chæronea_ (London, 1603), s.v.
+  - P. Holland, 'An explanation of sundry tearmes somewhat obscure … in favour of the unlearned Reader …', in _The philosophie, commonlie called, the morals written by the learned Philosopher Plutarch of Chæronea_, ii (London, 1603), s.v.
     Solœcisme: It arose of those who being Athenians borne … spake not pure **Attick** …